Winter in Sicily

 And there's something else that goes particularly well in winter: learning Italian.
 Or would you like to rack your brains over grammatical subtleties in summer?

-Holidays in Sicily - Winter - Living in Sicily on trial
+Sicily - All in one Place - Winter - Living in Sicily on trial

 Living in Sicily on trial